ncsa/ncsa_system_documentation/docs/source/common/aws_boto3python.rst

 Store Access Keys on System
 -----------------------------

-To allow CLI access to AWS, the keys need to be stored in a credentials file:
+To allow CLI access to AWS, your keys need to be stored in a credentials file.
+Create a credentials file using the below commands:

 .. code-block::